POST COVID-19 SYNDROME - HOW REAL IS LONG COVID?

-The best treatment for long COVID is the prevention of COVID-19 altogether.
-So, to avoid post-COVID-19 syndrome, and even more potentially dangerous outcomes, get your COVID-19 vaccine once you get the chance and take appropriate health precautions.
+The best treatment for Long COVID is the prevention of COVID-19 altogether.
+So, to avoid post-COVID-19 syndrome and potentially more dangerous outcomes, get your COVID-19 vaccine as soon as possible and take all the appropriate health precautions.

 To search for the best healthcare providers that offer either COVID-19 Treatment, or vaccines, please use the Mya Care search engine.